Lenz-K/android-kvm-hello-world/README.md

 ![Screenshot](Screenshot.png)

-# Changing the permissions of /dev/kvm
+# Changing the permissions of '/dev/kvm'

-Changing the permissions of /dev/kvm requires root privileges.
+Changing the permissions of `/dev/kvm` requires root privileges on the Android device.
 First connect adb to the device.
 Instruction for different setups can be found [here](https://developer.android.com/studio/command-line/adb).